-Were you aware that around 40-50% of marriages in the United States result in divorce, and financial problems are a major reason behind disagreements in marriage?
+Did you know that approximately 40-50% of marriages in the United States end in divorce, with financial issues being a significant cause of marital discord?

 When navigating the complexities of divorce, a forensic financial investigator can provide invaluable assistance in ensuring a fair and equitable resolution for both parties involved.